pszczeszynski/BattleBotsSim/RobotController/Readme.md

 opencv
 cuda
 flir camera sdk
+visual studio (build tools)
+python with numpy

 OPENCV INSTALL:
-0. Install cuda + cudann
+0. Install cuda 12.3 + cudnn v8.9 (As of 5/8/2024 opencv 4.9 does not support newer than this)

 1. download opencv source 4.9.0
 https://opencv.org/releases/